 A total of 186 nasopharyngeal swab samples and 386 saliva samples collected from individuals in the European population for indicated and preventive testing for COVID-19 and other respiratory diseases were tested with at least two reference kits for each virus and the results were compared with the detection of these viruses by this kit.
 RNA was isolated from the samples using the DB-1206 Automated RNA Isolation Kit from DIANA Biotechnologies.
 Subsequently, individual viruses were detected in the isolated RNA using reference kits according to the instructions of the manufacturer of the respective RT-PCR kit, either in multiplex or individually (depending on the design of the reference kit).
 However, viruses were detected with this kit using a protocol without RNA isolation, always in both 2 and 4 μ L of saliva and swabs.
-Two nasopharyngeal swab samples were also in inhibitory media and inhibited the RT-PCR reaction and were therefore excluded from the analysis, another 10 were excluded at the 4 μL measurement because they had already inhibited in larger volume.
+Two nasopharyngeal swab samples were also in inhibitory media and inhibited the RT-PCR reaction and were therefore excluded from the analysis.
 The positive swab and saliva samples for SARS-CoV-2 are from 2022 and are the omicron variant.
 RSV-positive swab samples are from 2021 and RSV-positive saliva samples are from 2022.
-Influenza A-positive swab samples are from 2019, Influenza B-positive swab samples are from 2017 and 2018, and both Influenza Aand B-positive saliva samples are from 2022.
+Influenza A-positive swab samples are from 2019, Influenza B-positive swab samples are from 2017 and 2018, and both Influenza A- and B-positive saliva samples are from 2022.
 The samples came from several different laboratories and the swabs were in different transport media.

-The comparison results for 2 μ L of nasopharyngeal swabs are shown in Figure 1, and for 2 μ L of saliva in Figure 2, where the graphs compare the measured C_t values of this kit and the reference kits (each virus in one graph).
-The numbers of TP ("true positives"), FN ("false negatives"), TN ("true negatives") and FP ("false positives") are shown in Table 9.
+The comparison results for 2 μ L of nasopharyngeal swabs are shown in Figure 1, and for 2 μ L of saliva in Figure 2, where the graphs compare the measured Ct values of this kit and the reference kits (each virus in one graph).
+The numbers of TP ('true positives'), FN ('false negatives'), TN ('true negatives') and FP ('false positives') are shown in Table 9.
 The PPA ("positive percent agreement") and NPA ("negative percent agreement") values are also calculated in the table.
-In the case of several FN samples, these were samples in which coinfection occurred, with one of the viruses (SARS-CoV-2) at a high load and the other virus at a low concentration (C_t around cycle 35).
+In the case of several FN samples, these were samples in which coinfection occurred, with one of the viruses (SARS-CoV-2) at a high load and the other virus at a low concentration (Ct around cycle 35).
 SARS-CoV-2 was detected in these samples, but a second virus was not detected at low concentrations.
 Since we also compared the results with kits that detected the viruses individually (and SARS-CoV-2 was not in the multiplex), the PPA value is calculated in the table, in which these FN results were not taken into account (or were considered as TN).

-The "positive percent agreement" (PPA) of the device was 99.2% for SARS-CoV-2, 100.0% for Influenza A and B and 95,1% for RSV in saliva and swab samples, while "negative percent agreement" (NPA) for the given viruses reached 97.6%, 98.6% and 97.8% respectively.
+The "positive percent agreement" (PPA) of the device was 99.2% for SARS-CoV-2, 100.0% for Influenza A, 100.0% for Influenza B and 98% for RSV in saliva and swab samples, while "negative percent agreement" (NPA) for the given viruses it achieved 97.6%, 98.9%, 100.0% and 99.6% respectively.
 The PPA and NPA values demonstrate that the product is suitable and effective for the detection of RSV, Influenza A and B and SARS-CoV-2 viruses.

-Figure 1: Comparation of measured C_t for 2 μL of nasopharyngeal swab samples with reference measurements
+Figure 1: Comparison of measured Ct for 2 μL of nasopharyngeal swab samples with reference measurements